SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-external-applications-to-application-list.md

         Other options:

         * **Toolbar**: the application is displayed as an option on the toolbar.
-The users need to configure the toolbar in SuperOffice CRM and choose to display the application.
+The users must configure the toolbar in SuperOffice CRM and choose to display the application.

         * **Dialog for follow-ups**: the application is displayed as an option under the **Task** button in the dialog for follow-ups.